datalayer/jupyter-ui/jep/README.md

 We also see in the market more and more custom closed-source and open-source solutions providing notebook experiences and can expect actors will come with easy to use solutions to build custom user interface.
 If Jupyter does not move with a solutions, there is a risk that developers, and consequently users, will move to their own solution, with a risk that it can become a de-facto standard.

 Regarding the choice of [Fast Design](https://www.fast.design), an alternative is [Lit](https://lit.dev) backed by Google.
 The main disavantage for lit is the lack of out-of-the box widgets to start with and the really centric focuss on pure Web Elements which does not take into account React.js, Vue.js...
 Although Lit provide nice features like [Reactive Controllers](https://lit.dev/docs/composition/controllers), we think Fast Design is a more adequate library to build upon.
+Note also that today Fast integrates with Angular, Ember, React.js, Vue.js... but not yet with Svelte.

 # Prior art